-- Step 2: Begin a new reconciliation
+- Begin a new reconciliation

-- Step 5: Approve and print the reconciliation
+- Approve and print the reconciliation

-Once those are filled in, hit the ‘Retrieve Transactions’ button.
-This will retrieve all the transactions for this account up to the statement date you entered.
+4) Retrieve Transactions Button - This will retrieve all the transactions for this account up to the statement date you entered.
 Click this after entering in the above fields

 Step 2: Begin a New Reconciliation